 The following section presents existing and potential CBMs for fishing gear stakeholders: see Tables 2 and 3.
-The models are based on Clause 6 ("Guidance on enabling mechanisms and business models") in BS8001:2017 - Framework for implementing the principles of the circular economy in organisations - that was further developed to focus on fishing gear in a chapter by Charter and McLanaghan in "Designing for the Circular Economy" edited by Charter (Routledge, 2018) https://www.routledge.com/Designing-for-the-Circular-Economy-1st-Edition/Charter/p/book/9781138081017.
-The authors of this report have further developed the thinking and this is highlighted in Tables 2 and 3 below.
+The models are based on Clause 6 ("Guidance on enabling mechanisms and business models") in BS8001:2017 - Framework for implementing the principles of the circular economy in organisations - that was further developed to focus on fishing gear in a chapter by Charter and McLanaghan in "Designing for the Circular Economy" edited by Charter (Routledge, 2018) .
+The authors of this report have further developed the original thinking and this is highlighted in Tables 2 and 3 below.

-Table 2 highlight existing CBM practices and highlights potential additional opportunities that may be becoming more relevant, particularly given current trends and policy changes.
+Table 2 highlights existing CBM practices and potential additional opportunities that may be becoming more relevant, particularly given current trends and policy changes.